 Peer reviewed assessment of proposed extension activities on the water table indicate that no significant water table drawdown are envisaged or likely given the demonstrated hydrogeological conditions.

-Wherever Whitehaven operations interact with agriculture, we engage with farmers, landowners and government regulators and seek to ensure that impacts on non-mining land are minimised.
+Wherever Whitehaven operations interact with agriculture, we engage with farmers, landowners and government regulators and seek to minimise impacts on non-mining land.

 In line with our Land Management Strategy, Whitehaven leases a significant portion of our land holdings back to local farmers to maximise its sustainable economic use.